jocoder22/Starbucks_Datascience/README.md

 # Starbucks Data Scientist Job!

 ## Introduction
 The project analyzed simulated data that mimics customer behavior on the Starbucks rewards mobile app.
-Once every few days, the compnany  sends out advertisement,  discount or BOGO (buy one get one free) offers to some users of the mobile app.
+Once every few days, the company sends out an advertisement, discounts or BOGO (buy one get one free) offers to some users of the mobile app..

 ## Data Sets
 The data is contained in three files: